Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Make Discovery Your Competitive Advantage

-Here is your action plan:
+Your action plan:

 - Choose a framework.
 BANT for mid-market, MEDDIC for enterprise, SPICED for SaaS.
-Pick one and train your team on it.

-If you want help implementing a discovery framework for your team — including customised question banks, talk tracks, call coaching, and qualification criteria — get in touch with our sales enablement team.
-We build discovery programmes that measurably improve win rates and pipeline quality.
+If you want help implementing a discovery framework — including customised question banks, talk tracks, call coaching, and qualification criteria — get in touch with our sales enablement team.
+Your next discovery call is an opportunity to win the deal before the demo even starts.

 Founder & CEO of UpliftGTM.
 Building go-to-market systems for B2B technology companies — outbound, SEO, content, sales enablement, and recruitment.